camillinaa/rnaseq-assistant-agent/README.md

 ## Database Schema

-The agent expects SQLite databases with tables following this naming convention:
+The agent expects SQLite databases with tables respecting the naming convention of nfcore/rnaseq output.
+In particular, the agent expects Deseq2, GSEA, and ORA tables following this naming convention:
 `{sample_subset}_{comparison}_{analysis_type}_{gene_set}`

 ### Example Tables